SamTseng/CATAR/README.md

     **Just re-run the above command**.
 Those that have been downloaded will not be fetched again.
 Only those failed will be downloaded.
 You could run the same command as many times as you want, until no failure is reported.

-6. **Open the MS Access file**:
+7. **Open the MS Access file**:

-    You can check the tables to know what information have been downloaded and parsed.
-Also check the queries to have some statistics about your patent set.
+    Open the MS Access file from Step 5.
+You can check the tables to know what information has been downloaded and parsed.
+Also, check the queries to have some statistics about your patent set.

 For further analysis, please check: http://web.ntnu.edu.tw/~samtseng/CATAR or send me an email: samtseng@ntnu.edu.tw for clarity.